pacu/developer-portfolio/docs/RESUME.md

 In late May 2023, after ECC restructured, I got a call from the Zcash Foundation inviting me to organize a workshop at Zcon4 in Barcelona about Zcash Wallets.
-I realized that my work had trascended my prior employment at ECC and that the cirmcumstances amerited that the Zcash Ecosystem had a liason between all wallet teams that represented the community and not a specific team.
+I realized that my work had trascended my prior employment at ECC and that the circumstances merited that the Zcash Ecosystem had a liason between all wallet teams that represented the community and not a specific team.
 That's how the Zcash Wallet Community Developer grant took shape.
 For a detailed and context-rich version of this please refer to [My journey as a Zcash Dev](../zcash-dev-journey.md)